This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 Set up operators' skills

-You can specify skills for different operators and distribute activities only to operators who posess a certain skill.
+You can specify skills for different operators and distribute tasks only to operators who posess a certain skill.

 For example, you have a skill called "Knows Italian", and attach this skill to all the operators that know the Italian language, and set up skill levels for each operator according to their language level.